 - Limit the intake of sweet and high-sugar foods and base most dessert intake around fruit.

-Food should be as fresh and unprocessed possible.
+Food should be as fresh and unprocessed as possible.
 Although the diet contains heahlthful fats, there is still a high fat content, so servings should be moderate for the best results.

 A key part of Mediterranean dining culture is eating with others, and sharing healthful, nutritious meals.
 It is a great way to approach a diet with the support of family or close friends.
 They can help reinforce the changes.